 A few common-sense tips

 I found it handy to clamp or tape the vacuum cleaner nozzle to a bench so it pointed up vertically – and stayed put!
-I also wrapped a little gaffer tape round the end of the nozzle so that if I did knock it against the edge of the camera lens mount, then not would not do any damage.
-Also, place the vacuum cleaner body (the bit with the motor in) as far away from your workstation as possible – ideally in a draught that is blowing away from you.
+I also wrap a little gaffer tape round the end of the nozzle so that if I did knock it against the edge of the camera lens mount, Also, place the vacuum cleaner body (the bit with the motor in) as far away from your workstation as possible – ideally in a draught that is blowing away from you.
 Despite their built-in filtration systems, vacuum cleaners actually blow a lot of fine dust into the air.

 I should also add that I became so fed up with the Fujis collecting dirt that I eventually bought a Pentax K10D instead.
 This is a fantastic camera, excellent value for money and until recently its self-cleaning mechanism has kept the sensor spotless.
 Sadly, that finally succumbed to the dreaded dust recently.
 However, I am delighted to report that the above method worked perfectly with the K10D sensor too